giovanivpoletto/getting-and-cleanind-data-course-project/CodeBook.md

 fBodyBodyGyroJerkMagmean
 fBodyBodyGyroJerkMagstd</b>

-- the following variables represents de mean of averaging the signals for each activity and each subject.
+- the following variables represents the mean of averaging the signals for each activity and each subject.
 <b>angletBodyAccMeangravity
 angletBodyAccJerkMeangravityMean
 angletBodyGyroMeangravityMean